tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/colombia.rst

    :align: center

-.. tip:: When the document type is RUT the identification number needs to be configured in Odoo including the verification digit, Odoo will split this number when the data to the third party vendor is sent.
+.. tip:: When the document type is RUT the identification number needs to be configured in CoquiAPPs including the verification digit, CoquiAPPs will split this number when the data to the third party vendor is sent.